williamouyang/okta.github.io/docs/api/rest/policy.md

 ### Default Policies

-There is always a default policy created for each type for any users for whom other policies in the org do not apply.
+There is always a default policy created for each type of policy.
+The default policy applies to any users for whom other policies in the org do not apply.
 This ensures that there is always a policy to apply to a user in all situations.

  - A default policy is required and cannot be deleted.

  - The default policy is always the last policy in the priority order.
 Any added policies of this type have higher priority than the default policy.

- - The default policy always has one default rule that is required and always is the last rule in the priority order.
+ - The default policy always has one default rule that cannot be deleted.
+It is always the last rule in the priority order.
 If you add rules to the default policy, they have a higher priority than the default rule.

- - The only permitted edits to the default policy are settings edits.
-You can add an unlimited number of rules.
+For information on default rules, see [Rules Model and Defaults](#rules-model-and-defaults).

  - The `system` attribute determines whether a policy is created by a system or by a user.
 The default policy is the only policy that has this attribute.

 ### Policy Model

+Policies and rules are ordered numerically by priority.
+This priority determines the order in which they are searched for a context match.
+The highest priority policy has a priorityOrder of 1.

+For example, assume the following conditions are in effect.

+- Rule A has priority 1 and applies to RADIUS VPN scenarios.
+- Rule B has priority 2 and applies to ON_NETWORK scenarios.

+Because Rule A has a higher priority, even though requests are coming from ON_NETWORK due to VPN, the action in Rule A is taken, and Rule B is not evaluated.

 ### Example